Non-Wiener groups with a Gelfand pair: Introduction

+It can be shown that $k(S)$ is the largest closed two-sided ideal $I \subseteq L^1(G)$ satisfying $h(I) = S$.
+The set $S \subseteq G$ is called a \hlight{set of synthesis} if $k(S)$ is the only closed ideal in $L^1(G)$ with hull equal to $S$.
+The topic of spectral synthesis is an extremely interesting and heavily studied topic, particularly in the cases of abelian groups (see \cite[Chapter 10]{HR70}, \cite[Chapter 7]{Rud62} and \cite[Chapter 6]{KL18}) and connected nilpotent Lie groups \cite{Lud83a,LMB10,LMBP13,BL16}.
+The property of a group $G$ being Wiener is equivalent to the empty set $\emptyset \subset \widehat{G}$ being a set of synthesis.

 The question of which groups are Wiener has been investigated extensively, particularly during the mid-to-late 20th century, and the focus during this period was primarily on understanding this property for connected locally compact groups and discrete groups \cite{Lep84}.
 There still remains, however, a strong lack of understanding of which non-discrete totally disconnected locally compact groups (abbreviated \hlight{tdlc groups} from now on) are Wiener.
 A main point of this paper is to make further progress on the Wiener property for this class of groups.
-We note that this article fits into a broader project of the first author concerning progressing the harmonic analysis and representation theory of non-discrete tdlc groups \cite{Car24,Car25-1,Car25,CC25}.
+We note that this article fits into a broader project of the first author concerning progressing the harmonic analysis and representation theory of non-discrete tdlc groups \cite{Car24,Car25-1,Car26,CC25}.

 As already mentioned, Wiener's result implies that the group $\mathbb{R}^d$ is Wiener for any $d \ge 1$.
 It is also a well known and classical result in harmonic analysis that every locally compact abelian group is Wiener.
 We are not sure who this result is originally due to, but one may like to consult \cite[$\S$7.2]{Rud62} and the references therein for more information.
-It should also be noted that, especially in the case of abelian groups, the Wiener property is intimately related to the study of spectral synthesis on these groups (see \cite{Rud62} again).

 Other classes of groups that are known to be Wiener include nilpotent groups \cite{Lud79} and compactly generated groups with polynomial growth \cite{Los01}.
 In the context of solvable groups, there is exactly one connected exponential (hence solvable) Lie group with real dimension $\le 4$ that is not Wiener \cite{LP79}.